-The target of the anti-cancer activity of soricidin was discovered by Soricimed to be the calcium ion channel TRPV6 (Transient Receptor Potential, Vanilloid family, number 6).
-Most solid tumour cancers produce large amounts of this channel and the flood of calcium into the cell triggers cell growth, proliferation and metastases.
+The target of the anti-cancer activity of Soricidin was discovered by Soricimed to be the calcium ion channel TRPV6 (Transient Receptor Potential, Vanilloid family, number 6).
+Most solid tumor cancers produce large amounts of this channel and the flood of calcium into the cell triggers cell growth, proliferation and metastases.
 It promotes a pathway that stops the self-destruct sequence (apoptosis) present in all healthy cells.
 Inhibiting TRPV6 normalizes intracellular calcium – reducing the activity of genes associated with cancer cell growth, proliferation and metastases and lifts the inhibition of apoptosis.
 TRPV6 thus represents a compelling target for the development of new cancer treatments.

 TRPV6 Channel (Side View)

 TRPV6 Channel (Top View)

 Saotome, K., Singh, A., K. Yelshanskaya, M. V. and Sobolevsky, A. I. 2016.
 Crystal structure of the epithelial calcium channel TRPV6.
 Nature.
 534 (7608): 506-511.